huan/mailbox/README.md

 ## Actor Inbound & Outbound Communication

-The mailbox actor will queue inbound messages to the child machine, and process them one by one.
+The mailbox actor will queue the second inbound messages to the child machine, and will not pass it to the child machine until the first inbound message is processed.

+However, this are cases that the child machine that needs to communicate with other actors, and receives response messages from other actors.

-However, for outbound messages, the machine internally can send messages to other actors, and receives outbound response messages from other actors when it has other inbound messages not processed.
-This is because that the machine internal address has been used to send messages to other actors, and receive messages with this address from other actors, for the outbound message communication.
+For outbound messages, the machine internally can send messages to other actors, and receives outbound response messages from other actors without the inbound limitation (the response of the outbound message will be passed by the mailbox queue directly).

+The machine internal address will be used to send messages to other actors, and receive messages with this address will by pass the Mailbox queue, for supporting multiple outbound message communication.

 ```mermaid
 sequenceDiagram